AusDTO/dta-website/_posts/2017-01-13-give-and-take.md

 ![Image of a koala]({{site.url}}{{page.hero-image}}) *Want a branch?
 Tuck in — it’s all open source.*

-Our [Digital Marketplace Beta](https://www.gov.au/marketplace) was released 5 months ahead of schedule, because we were able reuse open source code from the Digital Marketplace UK.
+Our [Digital Marketplace Beta](https://www.gov.au/marketplace) was released 5 months ahead of schedule, because we were able to reuse open source code from the Digital Marketplace UK.

 So it feels good to be able to give something back: the Digital Marketplace UK is now incorporating one of our new features — our digital work order — into their service.